Work & Career

 Take advantage of these neat tips and let your phone keep your life together.

 Paper grocery lists can be a pain to write out, and even harder to keep track of.
 Instead, Kuper uses the Android app “Out of Milk” to record what groceries she’s running low on and what she needs to buy regularly.
 The app also sorts your items into categories—produce, dairy etc.—to make grocery shopping a breeze.
-Check out these tips for hassle-proofing errands.

 Dozens of credit cards and loyalty cards weighing your wallet down?
 Kuper recommends lightening your load by taking advantage of the various pay apps available for smartphones, such as Apple Pay and Android Pay.
 These apps let you load your credit or debit card information right onto your phone, and all you need to do at the store is tap your device on a sensor to pay.
 You can also link your loyalty and rewards cards with the app, allowing for quick and easy savings.
+These are the best apps for becoming more organized.

 Juggling a bunch of projects at once can get messy, but professional organizer Alejandra Costello of Alejandra.tv suggests using a project management app like Basecamp to stay organized with separate to-do lists, due dates, and schedules for each of your endeavors.
 Basecamp syncs your information between your computer, phone, and tablet, allowing you to start a new project or finish up an old task any time, anywhere.
-Here’s how to make the most of leftover free time.

 Professional organizer Andrew Mellen recommends apps like Google Drive and Dropbox to store your documents and photos in the cloud.
 Not only does doing so let you retrieve your files anywhere, but it also backs them up in case of a tragic (but all too common) computer crash.
+Here are effortless ways to get a little more organized.

 “You want to be using lots of different passwords for things because if someone gets one password and you’re using the same password for everything, then they can get into all of your accounts,” Kuper says.
 To keep track of all of these passwords, she uses RoboForm, an app that securely stores your login information for each of your online accounts.
 At $20 a year, RoboForm is a bit on the pricier side, but Kuper says free options, such as LastPass, do the trick as well.
 Here are other ways to protect yourself from identity theft.